A Neural-Network Framework for the Design of Individualised Hearing-Loss Compensation: Objective metrics

 \section{Objective metrics}

 To evaluate the simulated benefits of the trained DNN-HA models for speech in noise, we used nine well-established objective metrics (Table~\ref{tab:metrics}).
-Most of these metrics predict speech performance by comparing a distorted signal (e.g., noisy, reverberated, processed) to a reference signal (usually the clean signal before noise or processing).
-Therefore, we performed the objective evaluation of the PESQ \cite{rix2001perceptual}, STOI \cite{taal2011algorithm, jensen2016algorithm}, SIIB \cite{van2017instrumental}, sEPSM\textsuperscript{corr} \cite{relano2016predicting}, Relaño-Iborra et al. (RI) \cite{relano2019speech} and HASPI \cite{kates2021hearing} metrics by comparing the noisy sentences of the Flemish Matrix (before or after processing) to the unprocessed clean (noise-free) sentences.
+Most of these metrics predict speech performance by comparing a distorted signal (e.g. noisy, reverberated, processed) to a reference signal (usually the clean signal before noise or processing).
+Therefore, we performed the objective evaluation of the PESQ \cite{rix2001perceptual}, STOI \cite{taal2011algorithm, jensen2016algorithm}, SIIB \cite{van2017instrumental}, sEPSM\textsuperscript{corr} \cite{relano2016predicting}, sCASP \cite{relano2019speech} and HASPI \cite{kates2021hearing} metrics by comparing the noisy sentences of the Flemish Matrix (before or after processing) to the unprocessed clean (noise-free) sentences.
 For the STOI metric, we evaluated both the regular \cite{taal2011algorithm} and extended \cite{jensen2016algorithm} versions (Fig.~\ref{fig:scores}(b)).
 The SIIB metric compared the noisy sentences (before or after processing) to the unprocessed clean sentences, but required a concatenation of all sentences for a reliable comparison.
-The mr-sEPSM model \cite{jorgensen2013multi}, the correlation-based sEPSM\textsuperscript{corr} and the Relaño-Iborra et al. model predicted speech intelligibility based on the SNR of the noisy speech in the envelope domain (SNR\textsubscript{env}), with the Relaño-Iborra (RI) model additionally using the internal time-frequency representations of an auditory signal-processing frontend \cite{jepsen2008computational} to estimate the average cross-correlation between the noisy (target) and clean (template) sentences.
+The mr-sEPSM model \cite{jorgensen2013multi}, the correlation-based sEPSM\textsuperscript{corr} and the sCASP model predicted speech intelligibility based on the SNR of the noisy speech in the envelope domain (SNR\textsubscript{env}), with the sCASP model additionally using the internal time-frequency representations of an auditory signal-processing frontend \cite{jepsen2008computational} to estimate the average cross-correlation between the noisy (target) and clean (template) sentences.

 The same principle was followed for the mr-sEPSM metric \cite{jorgensen2013multi}, but with the unprocessed noise signal as reference instead (Table~\ref{tab:metrics}).
 The HASPI model was also used to predict speech intelligibility based on a comparison between the noisy and clean sentences, but additionally provided the option of including HL to estimate intelligibility of HI listeners (HI in Fig.~\ref{fig:scores}(h)).
 In this case, the values of 11.66, 23.33 and 30.16 dB HL were used at frequencies of 2, 4 and 6 kHz for the first HI profile (Slope35-7,0,0), corresponding to the hearing thresholds (audiogram) of the included OHC-loss profile (Slope35 \cite{verhulst_hearres2018}).
 The MATLAB implementation of HASPI v2 was provided by the authors.
 On the other hand, the SRMR metric \cite{falk2010non, santos2014improved} was non-intrusive (blind estimation) and thus predicted speech quality and intelligibility directly from the noisy material, without requiring a reference for comparison.